Road Atlanta: History

 In December 2017, the track hosted its first 24 Hours of LeMons event, the Kim Harmon Scrotium 500.
 The series is also scheduled to return in 2018.

 In 2019, the track became Michelin Raceway Road Atlanta after Michelin and IMSA Holdings announced the naming rights agreement.

 In 2020, Michelin Raceway hosted the PNC Atlanta 10 Miler: Extreme Hill Edition and 4k Races because of the COVID-19 pandemic.

-In gaming
+In video games

-The track was first included in the 1999 PC racing simulator Sports Car GT.
-Road Atlanta is featured in the Xbox video game Forza Motorsport and all its subsequent entries.
+The track was first included in the 1985 Commodore 64 game Racing Destruction Set.
+Road Atlanta is featured in the 1999 PC racing simulator Sports Car GT and the Xbox video game Forza Motorsport and all its subsequent entries.

 The track was also digitally created for Electronic Arts' F1 series ('01 – '02), then modded to be compatible with multiple PC games.
 Scratch-made versions of the track have also been created for rFactor, Papyrus' NASCAR Racing 2003 Season, and BeamNG.drive.
 It also appears in the PlayStation 2 game Le Mans 24 Hours and on iRacing.com.

 In November 2022, the track was added to the PlayStation game Gran Turismo 7.
 The track was added to the game as part of update 1.26, which was released to mark the series' 25th anniversary.